For faculty, staff, and student employees

 For everyone

 Share where resources can be found.
-The Title IX webpage, the Student Affairs webpage and the Sexual Misconduct Policy list campus, local and national resources.
+The Title IX webpage, the Student Development and Campus Life webpage, and the Sexual Misconduct Policy list campus, local, and national resources.

 Be available: The effects of sexual harassment, sexual assault, and other forms of sexual misconduct may last a long time, and your friend’s needs and concerns may change along the way.
 While always respecting your friend’s needs and wishes, you can continue to offer to listen, support, and encourage her or him in the process of recovery, whatever that process may involve.